Little kids love bathing because, while for you it’s a matter of hygiene and scrubbing their dirty feet, for them, bathtime spells fun (and mess)!

 A great way to introduce children to early science concepts – such as water changing its form – is by playing with ice blocks.

-Mix some food colouring in water and make ice blocks with the coloured water.
+For a colour mixing activity, add some food colouring in water and make ice blocks with the coloured water.
 Throw these into the bath and watch your child play with them as they melt and release colour into the water.

 Not only will they love the sensory experience of feeling the icy water mix with the warm water, but they’ll be learning all about how water changes form when it is heated or cooled and how substances can dissolve in it.